Cumulative Patches and Atomic Replace

 done

-See war stories for a real incident where this rule was violated.
+See war stories for a real incident where a cumulative patch

 Further reading